jdede/inet-showcases/docs/visualizer/networknode/index.md

 The format of the `trans` keyword is `X,Y,Z.trans`.
 By using the `rot` keyword the model can be rotated by a certain degree around the X, Y and Z axes.
 The format of the `rot` keyword is `X,Y,Z.rot`.
-However, note, that X and Z axes are the same in 2D canvas and 3D osg scene but the Y axis is mirrored in 3D osg scene.

 Examine the following example.